hasnainmakada-99/Hashnode-Blogs/cl3l8fbzs000dy7nvf8uy00ks.md

 So that was all about the OSI model and we've dived deep into it.
 I hope you have understand it by now.

-So let's move on to TCP/IP model now,
+So let's move on to TCP/IP model now:

 ### What is TCP/IP model in computer networking ?